Chitolina/-2nd_Site/content/posts/House_Sales_Prediction.md

 - house sales rocket
 ---

-So, I'm gonna start to post my Data Science challenges, usually taken from Kaggle site.
+So, I'm gonna start to post my Data Science challenges, usually taken from the Kaggle site.

-House Rocket is a digital platform whose business model is the purchase and sale of the properties using technology.
-The houses have many attributes that make them more or less attractive to buyers and sellers, like numbers of bathrooms, rooms, year they were built, if/when they were reformed and other attributes.
-Following these informations, we can find some questions:
+House Rocket is a digital platform whose business model is the purchase and sale of properties using technology.
+The houses have many attributes that make them more or less attractive to buyers and sellers, like numbers of bathrooms, rooms, the year they were built, if/when they were reformed and other attributes.
+Following this information, we can find some questions:
 1. Which of the houses should be bought, why, and how to predict a good sale price?
 2. Theres is a right time to sell them?
 3. Is it a good idea to spend on a reform to raise the sale price?

 So, lets see how we can start.
-On data analysis is very commom start calling our Python **libraries**:
+On data analysis is very common start calling our Python **libraries**:

 ````python
 import pandas as pd